piwheels/hostedpi/docs/cli/create.rst

     └───────┴───────┴────────┴───────────┘

 .. note::

-    Use the :doc:`cli_images` command to retrieve the available operating system images for each Pi model.
+    Use the :doc:`images` command to retrieve the available operating system images for each Pi model.

 Provision a new Pi with SSH keys imported from multiple users on GitHub and Launchpad: